 Regardless of any of the more recently “perceived” spawning or reproduction issues that are, in reality and in fact, on this river system, just socially driven objection to some (Yes, less than sporting “IMHO”) fishing method practices in this small portion of the system; the rivers production is outstanding, and it holds its own quite well just as it is*.
 The awesome reality of it all is that the “PM” is truly a wonder, it is so remarkable that it is world renowned as a veritable factory of natural reproduction that is recognized as being right up there among the very best anywhere!

 The Pere Marquette River’s main hub for fisherman is the small town of Baldwin on M-37.
 It is located on the west side of Michigan’s Lower Peninsula about an hour’s drive north of Grand Rapids and an hour south of Traverse City.
 Its mouth in Ludington is approximately 30 miles west of Baldwin as the crow flies.
 Those that don’t drive here (Directions, etc. are at the bottom of this page in the “Easy Links”.) commonly fly into Grand Rapids, but there is also a municipal airport with both paved and unpaved strips for those with private aircraft along M-37 (basically in Baldwin) and another commercial Airport in Traverse City.

 Description & History:

 The Pere Marquette, known to many as simply “The PM”, is named after the French-Canadian Jesuit Missionary Jacques Marquette who explored the Mississippi and Great Lakes region in the mid-17th century.
-It is a cold spring fed river with a basin that encompasses 740 square miles of drainage and its major tributaries are the Little South Branch, the Middle Branch, the Baldwin and the Big South.
-For the purposes of this entry I will speak primarily of the Mainstream, but the miles upon miles of tributary water should not be overlooked.
+It is a cold spring fed river with a basin that encompasses 740 square miles of drainage, and its major tributaries are the Little South Branch, the Middle Branch, the Baldwin and the Big South.
+For the purposes of this article, I will speak primarily of the Mainstream, but the miles upon miles of tributary water should most certainly not be overlooked.